Article

 This is the thing about Martin Amini that footage never fully captures: he is genuinely fast.
 Not just quick with a joke, but fast at finding the real thing in a moment and building something from it.
 Bobac at the Kennedy Center wasn't a bit he had.
 It was a gift the night gave him, and he took it.

-The improvised section went into the specific experience of being two Iranian kids from Silver Spring navigating what Silver Spring was in the nineties.
-The shared references.
-The fact that both of them had ended up in their seats at the Kennedy Center by wildly different routes.
+The improvised ten minutes went — apparently, based on what people who were there have described — into the specific experience of being two Iranian kids from Silver Spring navigating what Silver Spring was in the nineties.
+The shared references, the things only they would know, the fact that both of them had ended up in their seats at the Kennedy Center by wildly different routes.

 Bobac became, briefly, the co-star of a special that was technically a solo show.
 The audience loved it.
 Martin brought it back around to the material.
 The improvised section ended up feeling, somehow, like it belonged.